Pop art: Netherlands

 While there was no formal pop art movement in the Netherlands, there were a group of artists that spent time in New York during the early years of pop art, and drew inspiration from the international pop art movement.
 Representatives of Dutch pop art include Daan van Golden, Gustave Asselbergs, Jacques Frenken, Jan Cremer, Wim T. Schippers, and Woody van Amen.
 They opposed the Dutch petit bourgeois mentality by creating humorous works with a serious undertone.
 Examples of this nature include Sex O'Clock, by Woody van Amen, and Crucifix / Target, by Jacques Frenken.

 Russia

-Russia was a little late to become part of the pop art movement, and some of the artwork that resembles pop art only surfaced around the early 1970s, when Russia was a communist country and bold artistic statements were closely monitored.
-Russia's own version of pop art was Soviet-themed and was referred to as Sots Art.
-After 1991, the Communist Party lost its power, and with it came a freedom to express.
-Pop art in Russia took on another form, epitomised by Dmitri Vrubel with his painting titled My God, Help Me to Survive This Deadly Love in 1990.
-It might be argued that the Soviet posters made in the 1950s to promote the wealth of the nation were in itself a form of pop art.
+Russia arrived later to the movement, with pop-esque pieces emerging in the 1970s.
+This was likely a result of Russia's postwar political climate, which closely supervised artistic expression.
+Russia's version of pop art was Soviet-themed and was referred to as Sots Art.
+Compared to western pop art, it functioned as a counter-culture reaction against the state's approved art-movements.
+Afer the fall of the Berlin Wall, Russian pop art took on another form, epitomised by Dmitri Vrubel and his painting My God, Help Me to Survive This Deadly Love.